standfree/no-instructor2/README.md

 # Stand Free
-Stand Free is a web app which provides access to numerous resources and organizations, which serve to help victims of domestic violence.
+Stand Free is a web appplication providing access to numerous resources and organizations, which serve to help victims of domestic violence.
 At this time, Stand Free is local to Fresno, California.

 ## Working With This Project
+- starting frontend $cd /client $ live-server
-- starting the server $cd ./ $ npm start
+- starting the server $cd / $ nodemon

 ## Technology
 - Javascript